 Inspired by the resonance of the “singing steel”,

-I perform solo as well as improvise with an assortment of musical friends.

-I bring a lifetime of musical
+Judith performs solo as well as improvises with an assortment of musical friends.
+And brings a lifetime of musical

-self-expression and a passion for “delighting in exquisite exchange” to making music with,
+self-expression and a passion for “delighting in exquisite exchange” to making music with, and for, others.

 on the sound track of an indie film, Angel in the Waiting Room.

 In collaboration with two musician friends, Judith co-facilitates Magic of Music Workshops

 hat provide a springboard into musical improvisation, whatever the level of ones’ previous musical experience.